My Blogging Essentials or What I Use To Blog

 Creative content!

-8 Budgeting in the Fun Stuff
+5. Budgeting in the Fun Stuff says

-I also use Wordpress.org for BFS and GoDaddy for the name, but I use Host Monster for web hosting.
-I do all of my writing directly in Wordpress and make notes to myself at work via email to my BFS email address…all digital and I can continue all my writing with any computer with internet access.
-Plus it auto-saves often enough that I never just lose my work despite taking big breaks when work comes in or hubby comes home. :-)
+I also use WordPress.org for BFS and GoDaddy for the name, but I use Host Monster for web hosting.
+I do all of my writing directly in WordPress and make notes to myself at work via email to my BFS email address…all digital and I can continue all my writing with any computer with internet access.
+Plus it auto-saves often enough that I never just lose my work despite taking big breaks when work comes in or hubby comes home. 🙂

 Cool!